matitaviola/SE2_Thesis-Management/retrospectives/demo3_w_TD.md

 ### Macro statistics

-- Number of stories committed vs done
+- Number of stories committed vs done: 3 vs 3
-- Total points committed vs done
+- Total points committed vs done: 6 vs 6
 - Nr of hours planned vs spent (as a team)

 **Remember**  a story is done ONLY if it fits the Definition of Done: